 - Researchers wishing to use this process are to contact their respective research ethics office/administrators for guidance on this process.

 - The Waterloo-Western coordinated review process will continue to evolve over time as outlined in the Ethics Review Agreement between the two institutions.
 Future changes to this process shall be made by mutual agreement.

-- A researcher submitting an application for the coordinated review process agrees that all information provided, or later requested to provide, can be freely shared between the ethics committees.
+- A researcher submitting an application for the coordinated review process agrees that all information provided, or later requested to provide, can be freely shared between the ethics board.

 All research regardless of risks level identified is eligible for the Waterloo-Western collaborative review process.